Nelson Mandela: Reception and legacy

-Mandela generated controversy throughout his career as an activist and politician, having detractors on both the right and the radical left.
+Mandela generated controversy throughout his career as an activist and politician, having detractors on both the right and the left.
 During the 1980s, Mandela was widely labelled a terrorist by prominent political figures in the Western world for his embrace of political violence.
 According to Thatcher, for instance, the ANC was "a typical terrorist organisation".
 The US government's State and Defense departments officially designated the ANC as a terrorist organisation, resulting in Mandela remaining on their terrorism watch-list until 2008.
 On the left, some voices in the ANC—among them Frank B. Wilderson III—accused him of selling out for agreeing to enter negotiations with the apartheid government and for not implementing the reforms of the Freedom Charter during his presidency.
 According to Barnard, "there is also a sense in which his chiefly bearing and mode of conduct, the very respect and authority he accrued in representing his nation in his own person, went against the spirit of democracy", and concerns were similarly expressed that he placed his own status and celebrity above the transformation of his country.
 His government would be criticised for its failure to deal with both the HIV/AIDS pandemic and the high levels of poverty in South Africa.

-Mandela was also criticised for his friendship with political leaders such as Castro, Gaddafi, and Suharto—deemed dictators by critics—as well as his refusal to condemn their governments' human rights violations.
+The "Mandela effect" refers to false memories shared by a large group of people.
+The term originated due to the widespread false memory of Nelson Mandela dying in prison in the 1980s.

 Orders, decorations, monuments, and honours

-Over the course of his life, Mandela was given over 250 awards, accolades, prizes, honorary degrees and citizenships in recognition of his political achievements.
+Over the course of his life, Mandela was given more than 250 awards, accolades, prizes, honorary degrees and citizenships in recognition of his political achievements.
 Among his awards were the Nobel Peace Prize, the US Presidential Medal of Freedom, the Soviet Union's Lenin Peace Prize, and the Libyan Al-Gaddafi International Prize for Human Rights.
 In 1990, India awarded him the Bharat Ratna, and in 1992 Pakistan gave him their Nishan-e-Pakistan.
 The same year, he was awarded the Atatürk Peace Award by Turkey; he at first refused the award, citing human rights violations committed by Turkey at the time, but later accepted the award in 1999.
-He was given the Fulbright Prize for International Understanding by the Fulbright Association in 1993.
 He was appointed to the Order of Isabella the Catholic and the Order of Canada, and was the first living person to be made an honorary Canadian citizen.
 Queen Elizabeth II appointed him as a Bailiff Grand Cross of the Order of St. John and granted him membership in the Order of Merit.